Discover more from Brent and Michael Are Going Places

 Likewise, if you have an employer or nationalized health care plan, or you’re an American and you qualify for Medicare, you could safely rely on that coverage and travel the world with only travel insurance.

-How exactly do these two new policies compare — to each other, and also to the other companies’ existing products?
+How exactly do these policies compare — to each other, and also to the other companies’ existing products?
 Unlike travel insurance, nomads and long-term travelers have lots of different options for this kind of insurance.

 That’s what this article is about.